5 Better Ways to Define Wealth Than Your Bank Account

 Do status and money still matter to me?
 Sure.
 Do I still think about material wealth?
 Yes.
 But I know it’s not worth sacrificing everything else in my life that makes me feel happy and fulfilled.
 Ultimately, fueling my passions, health, relationships, control, and freedom makes me happier, more satisfied, and energized every single day.
 And here's the really incredible part—dedicating yourself to something more than your paycheck doesn't have to spell financial ruin.
 You can pay your bills and have the time to enjoy your life.
 You just have to decide money isn’t the only thing that creates “wealth” in your life.

-Joseph Liu is a Career & Personal Branding Strategist based in London with a passion for helping people gain the clarity, confidence, and courage to pursue truly meaningful careers.
+Joseph Liu is a Career & Personal Branding Strategist, Speaker, and Host of the Career Relaunch podcast, based in London with a passion for helping people gain the clarity, confidence, and courage to pursue truly meaningful careers.
 Having gone through three major career changes himself, he now shares insights from building & relaunching global consumer brands to empower professionals and business owners to build & relaunch their personal brands.
 His unique approach is informed by 10 years of blue-chip marketing experience in the US & UK managing brands including Glad, Liquid-Plumr, Gü Desserts, and Häagen-Dazs combined with 500+ hours of professional career consulting.
-When he’s not busy relaunching careers, you can find Joseph practicing his kitchen knife skills while listening to his favorite talk-show podcasts.More from this Author
+When he’s not busy relaunching careers, you can find Joseph practicing his kitchen knife skills while listening to salsa music.More from this Author